 - 1/2 tsp kitchen bouquet (optional)

 - Make a sauce by combining all the ingredients, except pork chops.

 - Lightly oil the bottom of the crock pot.
 Place pork chops in crock pot and drizzle the sauce over the chops.

-- Cover and cook for 5-6 hours on low or 2-3 hours on high heat.
+- Cover and cook for 2-3 hours on high heat or 5-6 hours on high heat.

 Instant Pot method

 - Mix all sauce ingredients, plus additional 1/4 cup water.